-- Is there anything the doctor has forgotten to provide, such as medication instructions or the next appointment date?
+- Take a moment to ask yourself whether you understand new information fully.
+Is there any information your doctor has forgotten to provide such as how to take your medication or when you should come back?
 Our list of common questions below may help you here.

 Asking questions at kidney check-ups

-- Is my blood pressure okay?
+- I my blood pressure healthy?

 - When is my next check-up?

-About new treatments (questions for children to ask)
+About new treatments

-About my quality of life (questions for children to ask)
+About your quality of life

 - What can help to lessen the symptoms/side effects I’ve been experiencing?